OWASP/www-project-top-10-for-large-language-model-applications/2_0_candidates/RachitSood_SystemPromptLeakage.md

 ### Description

 A system prompt is a set of instructions or context provided to a large language model (LLM) or AI system before presenting it with a user's query or task.
-Unintended disclosure or extraction of the system prompt, which contains sensitive information, instructions, or data used to guide the LLM's behavior and responses.
+Unintended disclosure or extraction of the system prompt, could contain sensitive information, instructions, or data used to guide the LLM's behavior and allow attackers to craft prompts that manipulate the LLM's responses.

 ### Common Examples of Risk